Kevinpgalligan/KevingalWebsite/pages/blog/camino-diary-1.md

 title: Camino diary, days 0-4
-date: 2025-10-06
+date: 2025-10-27
 description: A transcription of my diary from the Camino de Santiago.
 tags: travel
+publish: y

 ### Introduction
-[See here](/blog/camino-diary-intro.html) for the packing list, planning, and so on.
+[See here](/blog/camino-diary-intro.html) for the packing list, route planning, and so on.

 ### Day 0, Saturday, October 7th 2023, Bilbao (0km)
 Arrived in Bilbao.
 It was roughly 30°C outside.
 Decided to stay the night rather than launching straight into the journey, so I had time to visit the Guggenheim museum.
 There happened to be a cool Yayoi Kusama exhibition on.